Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Methodology

-\begin{dfn}[Co-Representation Hypergraph Diffusion] Given a non-structural regularization function $\mR_{v,e}(\cdot; \va_{v, e}) : \mathbb{R}^{d} \rightarrow \mathbb{R}$, structural regularization functions $\Omega_{e}(\cdot) : \mathbb{R}^{d_e \times d} \rightarrow \mathbb{R}$ and $\Omega_{v}(\cdot) : \mathbb{R}^{d_v \times d} \rightarrow \mathbb{R}$, the co-representation hypergraph diffusion learns node-edge co-representations by solving the following optimization problem
+\begin{dfn}[Co-Representation Hypergraph Diffusion] Given a non-structural regularization function $\mR^{co}_{v,e}(\cdot; \va_{v, e}) : \mathbb{R}^{d} \rightarrow \mathbb{R}$, structural regularization functions $\Omega^{co}_{e}(\cdot) : \mathbb{R}^{d_e \times d} \rightarrow \mathbb{R}$ and $\Omega^{co}_{v}(\cdot) : \mathbb{R}^{d_v \times d} \rightarrow \mathbb{R}$, the co-representation hypergraph diffusion learns node-edge co-representations by solving the following optimization problem

-\end{dfn} Here $\mR_{v,e}(\cdot; \va_{v, e})$ is independent of the hypergraph structure, where $\va_{v, e}$ can be any related attributes of the node-edge pair $(v, e)$ (\eg, node features, edge features, or observed edge-dependent node labels). $\Omega_{e}(\cdot)$ and $\Omega_{v}(\cdot)$ are referred to as the edge and node regularization functions, respectively.
-They apply regularization to co-representations associated with the same node or edge, which can be implemented as the structural regularization functions designed for traditional node-representation hypergraph diffusion \citep{zhou2007learning, hein2013total, hayhoe2023transferable}.
+\end{dfn} Here $\mR^{\mathrm{co}}_{v,e}(\cdot; \va_{v, e})$ is a squared loss function following traditional hypergraph diffusion, and $\va_{v, e}$ can be any related attributes of the node-edge pair $(v, e)$ (\eg, node features or edge features). $\Omega^{\mathrm{co}}_{e}(\cdot)$ and $\Omega^{\mathrm{co}}_{v}(\cdot)$ are referred to as the co-edge and co-node regularization functions, respectively.
+They apply regularization to co-representations associated with the same node or edge, which can be implemented as any invariant structural regularization functions designed for traditional node-representation hypergraph diffusion \citep{zhou2007learning, hein2013total, hayhoe2023transferable}.
+Instead of making a choice from these handcrafted functions, in Section~\ref{sec:co_representation_neural_hypergraph_diffusion}, we will develop a neural implementation that can adaptively learn suitable diffusion dynamics from data.

 Depending on whether the regularization functions are differentiable, we can solve Eq.~\ref{eq:co_representation_hypergraph_diffusion} using one of two standard optimization methods: gradient descent (GD) or alternating direction method of multipliers (ADMM) \citep{boyd2011distributed}.
-When the regularization functions are differentiable, we initialize $\vh_{v, e}^{(0)} = \va_{v, e}$, and then solve it using GD with a step size $\alpha$:
+We adopt the GD-based implementation throughout our experiments, while we also provide an ADMM-based implementation in our source code for completeness.
+We initialize $\vh_{v, e}^{(0)} = \va_{v, e}$, and solve it using GD with a step size $\alpha$: